indieSoftware/Navigator/Sources/Navigator/Documentation.docc/Basics/NavigationTree.md

-# The Navigation Tree
+# Navigation Tree

-To get the most out of Navigator, you need to understand the navigation tree where its Navigators live.
+To get the most out of Navigator you need to understand the navigation tree where its Navigators live.

 ## Overview